 Though salaries in Spain aren’t as high as other regions of the world, it still remains a popular destination for teaching English abroad.
-Spain is a compelling destination for teaching and living abroad, well-placed for you to explore the dynamic Spanish countryside, and with easy access to the European continent.
+Here are some of the highlights of teaching English in Spain:

 But beyond the practical, Spain is fun!
 Whether it’s the snow-capped mountains and rolling green hills of Asturias to the north or the sunny Mediterranean beaches, Spain has a climate and landscape for everyone.
 Additionally, travel both within and from Spain is incredibly affordable, so teachers on a budget will be able to enjoy the local landscapes during their time off.

-The requirements for teaching in Spain are significantly laxer than those of its neighbors.
-Requirements vary depending on the position -- whether it’s through the government, a private academy, or for private lessons -- but there are a few basic expectations.
+The requirements for teaching in Spain are less rigorous than those of its neighbors.
+Requirements vary depending on the position -- whether it’s through the government, a language academy, or au pairing -- but there are a few basic expectations.

 Peak hiring begins in September, as most teaching positions in Spain start in October.
-However, if applying through a program, the application periods are open from January to March.
+However, if applying through a language assistant program, the application periods are open from January to March.

-Over the summer there are a variety summer camps looking for English speakers to work, which begin hiring in the winter and spring.
-Private lessons, on the other hand, are in demand year-round -- just know that August is a quiet month in Spain, as it is when most people go on vacation so it's unlikely major hiring will take place.
+Over the summer there are a variety of summer camps looking for English speakers to work, which begin hiring in the winter and spring.
+Generally, August is a quiet month in Spain, as it is when most people go on vacation so it's unlikely major hiring will take place.